br4chu/docker-compose-maven-plugin/README.md

 </build>
 ```

-3. Run your integration tests with `mvn verify` command and you should see your docker-compose cluser turning on before tests and shutting down after tests are
+3. Run your integration tests with `mvn verify` command.
+You should then see your docker-compose cluser turning on before tests and shutting down after tests
-done.
+are done.

 # Requirements